epomatti/azure-sentinel/README.md

 > The query length should be between 1 and 10,000 characters and cannot contain `"search *"` or `"union *"`.
 You can use [user-defined functions][8] to overcome the query length limitation.

+## Playbooks

+You can implement [Playbooks][9] with Sentinel:

+1. Create an automation rule
+2. Create a playbook
+3. Add actions to a playbook
+4. Attach a playbook to an automation rule or an analytics rule to automate threat response

 [1]: https://learn.microsoft.com/en-us/training/modules/connect-microsoft-services-to-azure-sentinel/